 Massachusetts has engaged in a number of initiatives in recent years to ensure that all students successfully transition from pre-kindergarten (pre-K) through grade 12 and beyond to enjoy success after high school.
 We recognize the importance of providing supports and interventions across the grade spans to minimize proficiency gaps and build a foundation for future success.
-A number of examples of ESE’s ongoing work in this realm are described below and provide a basis for our plans to support successful transitions.
+A number of examples of DESE’s ongoing work in this realm are described below and provide a basis for our plans to support successful transitions.
 This work is supported with a combination of state and federal funding.

-Massachusetts’ Birth to Grade 3 (B3) Advisory Group, an inter-agency collaboration, developed a document called "Building the Foundation for College and Career Success for Children from Birth Through Grade 3."
-This document is aligned with our state's definition of College and Career Readiness and Preparation for Civic Life and speaks to the importance of addressing children's development across all domains, including social and emotional development, through the provision of high quality early learning opportunities.
-In addition to the B3 Advisory Group, state agencies closely collaborate on work in the early learning realm, including, but not limited to: the development of Massachusetts Standards for Preschool and Kindergarten - Social and Emotional Learning (SEL) and Approaches to Play and Learning (APL); the development of a report focused on strengthening the early learning workforce; the implementation of our federally-funded Pre-K Expansion Grant (PEG); and joint professional networking opportunities on topics such as transitions between pre-K and kindergarten, family engagement and gender identity in the early years.
+In 2022-2023, Massachusetts is piloting a Playful Learning Institute, Preschool through 3rd grade (PK-3).
+The institute will be designed for district and school administrators, pre-kindergarten through grade 3 classroom educators, and community-based early childhood and out-of-school time program staff and administrators.
+The goal will be to provide participants with the tools and strategies needed to embed playful learning that supports deep dives into content, creates equitable access to learning, and creates varied opportunities for assessment across content areas.
+This work builds off of a partnership with the Massachusetts School Administrators Association (MSAA) to provide professional development for elementary principals on play as an anti-racist learning strategy.
+As part of its work to ensure that learning environments are playful and developmentally responsive to the needs of our youngest learners, Massachusetts has developed Social-Emotional Learning (SEL) resources for 1st through 3rd grade educators and is working to develop Approaches to Play and Learning (APL) resources for educators in this same grade span.
+Both of these resources are aligned with our state’s Preschool and Kindergarten SEL and APL standards.
+Additionally, state agencies closely collaborate on work in the early learning realm, including, but not limited to: early childhood special education, including supporting preschool children with disabilities in community-based settings; high quality early literacy practices; collaboration between community-based early childhood and out-of-school time providers with public schools, including transitions between preschool and kindergarten; and the roll-out of our state’s Commonwealth Preschool Planning Initiative (CPPI).

 As we build and strengthen early learning supports to prevent students from falling behind, we also continue to support all students, including our most at-risk students, in the later grades.
-A number of ESE initiatives focus on supporting schools and districts to lower dropout rates and improve graduation rates of all students.
+A number of DESE initiatives focus on supporting schools and districts to lower dropout rates and improve graduation rates of all students.
 For example, the Massachusetts’ Dropout Prevention and Re-Engagement Work Group is a statewide network of schools and districts working together to learn from each other, along with experts, to develop/refine action plans to help students transition in and through high school.
-Additionally, a competitive grant intended to support at-risk students has provided schools with resources to implement research-based strategies to retain at-risk students and earn a diploma.
+Additionally, a grant intended to support at-risk students has provided schools with resources to implement research-based strategies to retain at-risk students and earn a diploma.

-ESE has developed an early warning indicator system (EWIS).
-The EWIS tool is designed to improve response time to students at-risk, determine success of interventions in all tiers, and develop predictive analytics for schools and districts based on specific educational milestones, including state-level assessment scores, passing all 9th grade classes, and graduation from high school.
+DESE continues to implement its early warning indicator system (EWIS).
+The EWIS tool is designed to improve response time to students at-risk, determine success of interventions in all tiers, and develop predictive analytics for schools and districts based on specific educational milestones, including state-level assessment scores, passing all 9th grade classes, graduation from high school, and college enrollment and persistence.
 We provide ongoing professional development and support to schools and districts in effectively employing EWIS.